AtlasOfLivingAustralia/biocache-tests/README.md

 ## TODO
 * Implement a look up to translate ala-hub taxa=XYZ query to biocache
-* Hook to a Jenkins job for a particular environment
+* Implement a look up table/file for expected results in different environments